Table of Contents

 My name is Frank Andrade.
 I studied engineering and specialized in Data Science.
 I’m currently navigating the world of freelancing by writing articles about Data Science on Medium and making videos on my YouTube channels Lean Languages with TV and Python en Español.
 I believe it’s a great idea to apply the knowledge you have in different fields you love. …

-If you ever worked with text data, you know that most of the time you have to deal with dirty data.
+If you ever worked with text data in Python, you know that most of the time you have to deal with dirty data.
 This means that the specific text you’re looking for (names, date, email, etc) would need to be extracted before it’s ready to use.

 This is when regular expressions (regex) come in handy.
 Thanks to its syntax you will be able to find the pattern you wish to extract and save immense time.

 Although regular expressions might look intimidating, at first sight, I created some animated images for all the regex we’re going to see in this article…